TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/SEC-07-Passwords.md

 5. Despite the bad password, and the fact that Linux uses common hashing algorithms, I was not able to get a match in the Rainbow Table because the password was salted(refer to key terminologies section to understand what salting is).

+And when I tried to compare hashes with a peer who had the same password as me, the rainbow table showed the same response as unrecognized hash format as the passwords were salted.